herrera-ignacio/scrumbook/README.md

 Key points:
 * A working increment is delivered each sprint
 * A piece of the product is 'done', according to the team definition of 'done'
-* Includes 'rul'es defined by team -- correctly tested products
+* Includes 'rules' defined by team -- correctly tested products
 * Design standards met

 ---